swerling/cosell/README.txt

   mixed into any object.
 Also, in this implementation any object (or class) can serve as an announcement, so no Announcement class is implemented.

-  The announcements queue is original to this version (as far as I know).

 The Name 'Cosell'